Trevor Story Preview, Player Props: Red Sox vs. Royals

-Trevor Story -- hitting .171 with a double, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Jordan Lyles on the mound, on September 1 at 8:10 PM ET.
+The Boston Red Sox, including Trevor Story (batting .171 in his past 10 games, with a double, a home run, two walks and three RBI), battle starting pitcher Alec Marsh and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.

 Trevor Story Game Info & Props vs. the Royals